The Singularity is Further Than it Appears

 Much of this has come from the work of Ray Kurzweil, whose books and talks have done more to publicize the idea of a Singularity than probably anyone else, and who has come at it from a particular slant.

-Now, even if digital minds don’t have the ready ability to bootstrap themselves or their successors to greater and greater capabilities in shorter and shorter timeframes,eventually leading to a ‘blink of the eye’ transformation, I think it’s fair to say that the arrival of sentient, self-aware, self-motivated, digital intelligences with human level or greater reasoning ability will be a pretty tremendous thing.
+Now, even if digital minds don’t have the ready ability to bootstrap themselves or their successors to greater and greater capabilities in shorter and shorter timeframes, eventually leading to a ‘blink of the eye’ transformation, I think it’s fair to say that the arrival of sentient, self-aware, self-motivated, digital intelligences with human-level or greater reasoning ability will be a pretty tremendous thing.
+According to experts in the field of online casinos, this technological leap could significantly impact various industries, including the realm of virtual gaming.
 I wouldn’t give it the term Singularity.
 It’s not a divide by zero moment.
 It’s not an event horizon that it’s impossible to peer over.
 It’s not a vertical asymptote.
 But it is a big deal.

 I fully believe that it’s possible to build such minds.
 Nothing about neuroscience, computation, or philosophy prevents it.
 Thinking is an emergent property of activity in networks of matter.
 Minds are what brains – just matter – do.
 Mind can be done in other substrates.